 In the end, yes, it added an extra two hours to our travel time, but we tried to look at it as an opportunity to explore along the way and just have some family time and make some memories.
 And when we couldn’t find a place where the kids could run free?
 That brings us to the next tip.

 Leashes.
 I am fully in support of leashing my kids.
 OK, not a true leash, we have the cute little animal backpacks with “tails”.
-I know some of you are cringing and yelling at the screen, calling me a cruel mom, but I would so much rather my kids be safe and able to walk around than me having to carry them everywhere because that defeats the point or risk one of them getting away from me at the gas station or as we’re walking down the side-walk.
+I know some of you are cringing at the idea of “leashing” your kids but I would so much rather my kids be safe and able to walk around than me having to carry them everywhere.
 Sadly, again, I lost the cute photos I took of them walking in their backpacks. 🙁 I salvaged one photo from one place we stopped along the way, Baker City, Oregon.
-They had the most adorable shops and photo ops; though after getting up at 4:30am, none of my kids were feeling the cute photo-op for mom.
+They had the most adorable shops and photo ops; though after getting up at 4:30 am, none of my kids were feeling the cute photo-op for mom.

 Now for the important things I forgot that would have made life so much easier.

 Toys.
 Yep, we brought zero toys.
 We’re so used to going to my parent’s home or in-laws home where they have lots of toys for the kids that we didn’t even think about bringing them.
 We had to make a quick trip to Walmart so they could have some form of entertainment since we were at homes with no children and no toys.
 We bought some inexpensive dolls for Reagan and Macie and then a bucket of sand toys that we could just throw in the Pop N’ Play to entertain them.